-Solved: not Shure anymore – new shades of Grado – back to Gold!
+Solved: not Shure anymore?
+New shades of Grado?
+No – I’m back to Gold!

 Now I know what happened.
 Now that I am finally able to listen to a functioning Grado cart, I have understood.
 As soon as I started to be serious with vinyl records playback, I happened to buy a Grado cartridge.
 Then, many things happened and I had the chance to try out different cartridges, with different approaches to hifi music reproduction.
 I published some posts during this period attesting to my indecision about what I really liked to listen to.
 Now I have the clue to it: since a few days ago I just can’t stop spinning vinyl records.
 It was not happening since some time ago.
 And the reason why is clear to me now…

 When I was younger, living in my parents’ apartment, I always had headphones handy so I could enjoy my hifi system without harassing my own parents and neighbors.
 When I purchased my first audiophile amplifier, I found myself with no headphones output.
 I was stuck with the one from the CD player or tape deck.
 Normal headphone impedance values were to high for the CD phones output to be satisfying.
 I made some research and I found out the lowest impedance audiophile “cans” on the market in the 90s.
 Why I am writing about this?
 Because they were the wonderful, delicious Grado Prestige SR200 I stupidly sold in the mid 2000s.